Sag Harbor, New York: History

-The Sag Harbor-North Haven Bridge was renamed in November 2008 as The LCpl Jordan Haerter Veterans' Memorial Bridge.
-It is believed to be the site of the 1995 suicide of Ray Johnson, a Pop artist.
+The Church is a nonprofit arts center in Sag Harbor was founded by artists Eric Fischl and April Gornik.
+It opened April 15, 2021, and has an exhibition space and artists residency program.The Sag Harbor-North Haven Bridge was renamed in November 2008 as The LCpl Jordan Haerter Veterans' Memorial Bridge.
+It is believed to be the site of the 1995 suicide of Ray Johnson, a pop artist.
 Spalding Gray, a writer and performer, attempted suicide at the bridge in September 2002 and October 2003.

-Sag Harbor is the birthplace of the noted American poet George Sterling.

-Writer William Demby lived in Sag Harbor during his last years, until his death on May 24, 2013.

 African-American history

-The U.S. Coast Survey map from the mid 1830s shows the square symbols for houses in the Eastville area.
+The United States Coast Survey map from the mid-1830s shows the square symbols for houses in the Eastville area.
 By 1840, the St. David A.M.E.
-Zion congregation built a church on Eastville Avenue.
+Zion congregation had built a church on Eastville Avenue.

-Poet and educator Olivia Ward Bush-Banks (1869-1944) was born in Sag Harbour on February 27, 1869 to parents of African and Montauk descent.
-Noted Author Colson Whitehead wrote the book Sag Harbor about his childhood in the area.
+Poet and educator Olivia Ward Bush-Banks (1869–1944) was born in Sag Harbour on February 27, 1869, to parents of African and Montauk descent.
+Noted author Colson Whitehead wrote the book Sag Harbor about his childhood in the area.

-After the Second World War, African Americans started to settle in what became the neighborhoods of Sag Harbor Hills, Ninevah, Azurest, Eastville and Chatfield's Hill.
-Mrs. Hunter J. Terry (1887 - 1968) had been a regular summer visitor here, at a coastal woodland acreage she called Azurest.
-She urged the owners, the Gales of Huntington, L.I., to develop the land as a peaceful resort for African Americans.
-Lots were cheap at the time, although loans were not available.
-Thus lots and houses are small.
-The streets Terry Drive, Richards Drive, and Meredith Avenue were named for members of her family.
+After the Second World War, African-Americans started to settle in what became the neighborhoods of Sag Harbor Hills, Ninevah, Azurest, Eastville and Chatfield's Hill.
+Hunter J. Terry (1887–1968) had been a regular summer visitor here, at a coastal woodland acreage she called Azurest.
+She urged the owners, the Gales of Huntington, L.I., to develop the land as a peaceful resort for African-Americans.
+Lots were cheap at the time, although loans were not available, thus lots and houses are small.
+The streets Terry Drive, Richards Drive, and Meredith Avenue were named for members of Terry's family.
 The roads Walker and Milton were named for African-American whalers.
 Cuffee Drive was named for Paul Cuffee, a prominent African-American whaler.
-The first homeowners and two more generations had lived here near the beach by the time Mrs. Terry died in the late 1960s.
-Later a few African-American celebrities and prominent New York businessmen made their summer homes there.
+The first homeowners and two more generations had lived there near the beach by the time Terry died in the late 1960s.
+Later, some African-American celebrities and prominent New York businessmen made their summer homes there.